Beyond the Pseudoforest Strong Nine Dragon Tree Theorem: Proof of the upper bounds

 \begin{obs} If $C$ is an acyclic child of $K$ generated by $(x,y)$, then $x$ does not lie in a cycle of $F$. \end{obs} \begin{proof} Suppose towards a contradiction that $x$ lies in a cycle of $F$.
 Let $e$ be an edge incident to $x$ which lies in the cycle coloured red.
 Now exchange $e$ and $(x,y)$.
 As $(x,y)$ was an arc between two distinct red components and $e$ was in the cycle coloured red, after performing the exchange, we reduce the number of cycles in $F$ by one and do not affect other cyclic components.
 Thus the exchange results in a red-blue colouring with a smaller $\Delta^{(1)}$ which is a contradiction. \end{proof}

 \begin{lemma} If $K$ is a cyclic red component of $\explSG$, then there is no blue arc $(x, y)$ from $K$ to an acyclic red component $C$. \end{lemma} \begin{proof} Suppose towards a contradiction that there is such an edge.
 By Observation \ref{redcyclesaturationlemma} we know that $x$ does not lie on a cycle of $F$.
 There is a unique red path from $x$ to the cycle of $K$.
 On this path let $w$ be the neighbour of $x$.
-Exchange $xw$ with $(x, y)$.
-This creates a new acyclic red component containing $x$ and $y$, and a new cyclic red component containing $w$ which has fewer edges than $K$.
+Exchange $xw$ and $(x, y)$.
+In the resulting red pseudoforest, $x$ and $y$ are in an acyclic component and $w$ is in a cyclic component containing fewer edges than $K$.
 Again, this results in a red-blue colouring with smaller $\Delta^{(1)}$, a contradiction. \end{proof}

 We are now equipped to prove the main result of this subsection. \begin{lemma} If a red component $K$ of $\explSG$ is (1)-bad, then $\densOfKC > \densNDT$. \end{lemma} \begin{proof} If $K$ is cyclic, then $K$ does not have any small children by Lemma \ref{lemma:cyclicDoesntHaveAcyclicChildren}.
 Thus,